-Take a look at Adapting The Plans to check if there are any adjustments you would like, or need, to make.
+Check here to see if there are any adjustments you would like, or need, to make.

 Tick off any items that you have or can borrow on both the tools and materials list.

-Decide which items you need, or wish, to buy.
+Which items you need, or wish, to buy?

-1) Click on the relevant tools and materials list, and print it out if you wish.
+1) Click on the relevant tools and materials list for your plans - either for the free plans or for the additional plans - and print it out if you wish.

-There may be several choices of make, model, style and design for you to choose from, all in a range of prices.
+There may be several choices of make, model, style and design for you to choose from in a range of prices.

 Buying from a local DIY store or local specialist store: